auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authentication.md

 ## Universal Login

 Do you have, or will you have, more than one application in your system?
 If the answer to this question is yes, then you will want a centralized sign in experience.
 To achieve a seamless SSO experience between multiple applications, it is critical to have a centralized location to redirect your users for authentication.
-This allows you to:

-* Provide your users with a consistent experience if you add social authentication in the future
-* Add third party applications to your system
-* Add multi-factor authentication as an option (or requirement) for your users
-* Take advantage of new features for improving your users’ experience with little, if any, added development effort
+This allows you a way to provide your users with a consistent experience if you add social authentication in the future, add third party applications to your system, or add multi-factor authentication as an option (or requirement) for your users - and also allow you to take advantage of new features for improving your users’ experience with little, if any, added development effort.

 ::: panel Best Practice
 If you have more than one application, the best practice is to redirect to a [centralized location](/hosted-pages/login) to authenticate the user.
-With Auth0, this means taking advantage of [Universal Login](/universal-login).
-This provides many security and user experience benefits out-of-the-box, including SSO.
+With Auth0, this means taking advantage of [Universal Login](/universal-login), which provides many security and user experience benefits out-of-the-box, including [SSO](/sso/current).
 :::

-Auth0's Universal Login makes authenticating users a short, three-step process (all of our [quickstarts](/quickstart) demonstrate this):
+Auth0 Universal Login makes authenticating users a short, easy process which can be accomplished in three easy steps (all of our Quickstarts demonstrate this and our SDKs hide the complexity for you too):

 1. Determine how and when you want to [redirect from your application](#application-integration).
-2. [Set up the appropriate branding and/or customized HTML](/universal-login) in your Auth0 configuration.
+2. Set up the appropriate [branding](/architecture-scenarios/implementation/b2c/b2c-branding) and/or customized HTML in your Auth0 configuration.
 3. Set up your application to [receive and handle the response](#application-integration) from the Authorization Server.

 ## Username and password authentication

 Nearly every B2C application provides the ability for their customers to create a new set of credentials.
 This is a common form of authentication that all users are familiar with.

 Username password authentication comes in multiple flavors at Auth0.
-If your application is a greenfield application with no existing user base, then a simple Auth0 out-of-the-box database connection will give you everything you need to start authenticating your users.
-However if you have a legacy user store (such as your own database of users or an existing LDAP system) you have a couple of different options for migrating your users, see [User migration](/b2c-provisioning#user-migration) for more information.
+If your application is a green-field application with no existing user base, then a simple Auth0 out-of-the-box [Database Connection](/connections/database) will give you everything you need to start authenticating your users.
+However, if you have a legacy user store (such as your own database of users or an existing LDAP system) you have a couple of different options for migrating your users as discussed in our guidance on [User migration](/b2c-provisioning#user-migration).

 However you end up provisioning the users for your database connection, the authentication of those users is quite similar.
 It requires you to present the users with a form to enter their username and password.
-As mentioned in the universal login section, the simplest and safest way to authenticate users with a username and password is to redirect them to a centralized login page and collect their username and password there.
-This allows your authorization server to determine whether they have already authenticated and skip the login form entirely when it is not needed.
+As mentioned in the guidance concering [Universal Login](#universal-login), the simplest and safest way to authenticate users with a username and password is to redirect them to a centralized login page and collect their username and password there.
+This allows Auth0 to determine whether they have already authenticated and skip the login form entirely when it's not needed.

 ::: panel Best Practice
-Collecting credentials only at the centralized login page will reduce the surface area for a potential leak of user secrets.
+Collecting credentials only at the centralized login page will reduce the surface area for potential leak of user secrets.
 It will also reduce the need to collect credentials unnecessarily.
 See [Universal Login](#universal-login) for more information.
 :::

 ## Anomaly detection

 The reason that authentication systems are important is to prevent bad actors from accessing applications and user data that they should not.
 We want to place as many barriers as possible between those bad actors and access to our systems.
-One of the easiest ways to do this is to ensure that your anomaly detection with Auth0 is configured correctly, so take a moment to read the information on [anomaly detection](/anomaly-detection) and ensure that it's working correctly for you.
+One of the easiest ways to do this is to ensure that your [anomaly detection](/anomaly-detection) with Auth0 is configured correctly, so take a moment to read the guidance on this subject and ensure that it's working correctly for you.

 ::: panel Best Practice
 Anomaly detection is handled behind the scenes by Auth0 and provides a great security feature for your product.
-If you're going to utilize it, ensure that you have set up your SMTP provider and configured your email templates before turning on email delivery to your users.
+If you're going to utilize it, ensure that you have set up your [Email Provider](architecture-scenarios/implementation/b2c/b2c-operations#email-provider) and configured your [Email Templates](/architecture-scenarios/implementation/b2c/b2c-branding#email-template-customization) before turning on email delivery to your users.
 :::

 ## Application integration